-In the primer extension, 2 set of primers are used in which a single set of primer is nested.
-Here the mechanism of carrying mutation is the same, the mutation is introduced into the primer at one of the ends.
+In the primer extension, 2 sets of primers are used in which a single set of primer is nested.
+Here the mechanism of carrying the mutation is the same, the mutation is introduced into the primer at one of the ends.

 Now let’s name the primers for convenience,

 Let say the outer forward primer is 1 the outer reverse primer is 4